DOI-ONRR/doi-extractives-data/_how-it-works/renewables.md

 Solar energy can be generated in two ways: by converting solar radiation into heat and electricity via photovoltaic panels or by using the sun’s radiation to heat a fluid and produce steam for a power generator.
 California leads the country in producing solar energy, producing [56% of the nation's solar energy in 2015]({{site.baseurl}}/explore/CA/#production), followed by [Arizona, which produced 13%]({{site.baseurl}}/explore/AZ/#production).
 As of 2014, California is the first state to receive [5% or more of its electricity from solar energy sources](http://www.eia.gov/todayinenergy/detail.cfm?id=20492).

-The solar industry has experienced rapid growth in the past decade due to government programs such as [tax credits and state renewable portfolio standards](http://www.eia.gov/forecasts/aeo/pdf/0383(2015).pdf), increased public awareness of its environmental benefits, and decreasing technology costs.
+The solar industry has experienced rapid growth in the past decade due to government programs such as tax credits and state renewable portfolio standards, increased public awareness of its environmental benefits, and decreasing technology costs.
 Manufacturing costs for solar panels have decreased, and private industry has created better batteries to store solar energy.
 In southwestern states, solar radiation levels are some of the best in the world for solar energy production.
 Currently, there are [70 pending applications to develop solar energy projects](http://www.blm.gov/wo/st/en/prog/energy/solar_energy.html) on federal lands.

 See [areas of the U.S. with solar energy potential](http://energy.gov/maps/solar-energy-potential).